tarwn/lessthandot-hugo/blogs/content/posts/2010-12-08-dealing-with-the-row-value-s-updated-or.md

   - ssms

 ---
 Someone asked about this error [this morning][1] and I decided to turn it into a blog post.
-Basically the person was using the designer/editor in SSMS to delete a row, the table didn&#8217;t have a key and the rows were not unique, he got the following error: _The row value(s) updated or deleted either do not make the row unique or they alter multiple rows_.
-Let&#8217;s see this in action and also take a look at how we can get around this.
+Basically the person was using the designer/editor in SSMS to delete a row, the table didn't have a key and the rows were not unique, he got the following error: _The row value(s) updated or deleted either do not make the row unique or they alter multiple rows_.
+Let's see this in action and also take a look at how we can get around this.

 First create the following table.